dolie/FlySkyI6-wiki/Setup-Paraglide.md

 of the brake lines (the rearmost lines).
 In the neutral position, the servo levers ("hands") are both in the upmost position.
 When turning, only one of the servos should pull its brake lines, i.e. the hand going down.
-This is  unlike,the V-Tail or Elevon mix, where servos move in the opposite directions during turns.
+This is  unlike the V-Tail or Elevon mix, where the servos move in the opposite directions during turns.
 When braking, both hands should go down simultaneously.

-Then main challenge with setting this up is to use the full range of the servo travel, instead of just half range.
+The main challenge with setting this up is to use the full range of the servo travel, instead of just half range.
 I.e., we want the servos to be at the end of its travel when in neutral position.